CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• Delaware businesses with 1 or more employees are generally required to carry workers' compensation, while sole proprietors, partners, and LLC members are listed as exemptions in the state data.
+• Delaware businesses with 1 or more employees are generally required to carry workers' compensation, while sole proprietors, partners, and LLC members are generally exempt.

-• Delaware requires businesses to maintain proof of general liability coverage for most commercial leases, so studio owners should be ready to show evidence of liability coverage when signing or renewing space agreements.
+• Most commercial leases in Delaware require proof of general liability coverage, so studio owners should be ready to show evidence of liability coverage when signing or renewing space agreements.

 • Commercial auto liability minimums in Delaware are listed at $25,000/$50,000/$10,000, which matters if a dance studio uses any covered vehicle for business errands or event transport.